HasanAgitUnal/TCA-PlusPlus/README.md

 MVI 2 ; skip R1 loading for not resetting
 JMP ; jmp to address at R0

-; this will be run enddless
+; this will be run endless
 ```

 For assembling it: